Do Women Need Periods?

 The Secret Powers of Ovulation (It’s Not Just to Make a Baby)

-Ovarian hormones estrogen and progesterone are beneficial for health.
-That means natural ovulatory menstrual cycles are beneficial for health because ovulation is how women make hormones.
+The ovarian hormones estradiol and progesterone are beneficial for general health.
+That means natural ovulatory menstrual cycles are beneficial because ovulation is how women make those hormones.